astronomer/docs/astro/runtime-release-notes.md

 ## Airflow 2.9.3

 Astro Runtime 11.7.0 includes same-day support for Apache Airflow 2.9.3.
-Airflow 2.9.3 contains a number of bug fixes including:
+Airflow 2.9.3 contains a number of bug fixes and new features including:

--
+- The time unit for `scheduled_duration` and `queued_duration` metrics has changed to milliseconds instead of seconds [#37936](https://github.com/apache/airflow/pull/37936)
+- Support for OpenTelemetry metrics on Airflow are now considered **Stable**, and was previously added in Airflow version 2.7.0 as **Experimental** [#40286](https://github.com/apache/airflow/pull/40286)

-For more information, see the [Apache Airflow release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-9-2-2024-06-10).
+For more information, see the [Apache Airflow release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-9-3-2024-07-15).

 ### Additional improvements